usagizmo/webapp-template/apps/web/README.md

 pnpm package
 pnpm check[:watch]
 ```

+You can preview the production build with `pnpm preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.